AjharAli/Dataset-Master/README.md

 # Dataset-Master
-Here I will  upload  datasets file to visualize the data.
+Here I will  upload  datasets file related to Data Science Projects to visualize the data.